ruggeri/tech-notes/randos/engines/engine-configurations.md

     - V-twin
       - Typical of Aprilia, Ducati, Harley, Suzuki.
 Some Hondas.
       - Mostly transverse, though Moto Guzzi does longitudinal mounting.
+      - Ducati V-twin is 90deg and mounted with one cylinder pointing almost forward; they thus call it L-Twin.
   - Crankshaft angle
     - 360deg: both pistons move together.
       - Some people use "parallel twin" to refer specifically to this